Zexsys-Productions/smart-city-web/README.md

 To start using CityPulse and the CityPulse App, follow these steps:

-1. Visit the [CityPulse Website](https://www.citypulse.com) to explore air quality data and the smart city comparison.
+1. Visit the [CityPulse Website](https://invofest.axesys.xyz/) to explore air quality data and the smart city comparison.

-2. Download the [CityPulse App](https://www.citypulse.com/app) from your device's app store.

-3. Sign up or log in to access all the app features.

-4. Enjoy the benefits of data-driven urban living!
+2. Enjoy the benefits of data-driven urban living!

-## Contributing

-CityPulse is an open-source project, and we welcome contributions from the community.
-Whether you're a developer, designer, or data enthusiast, your input can help us improve and expand our services.
-Feel free to [contribute](CONTRIBUTING.md) to CityPulse.

 ## License

-CityPulse is released under the [MIT License](LICENSE), which means you are free to use, modify, and distribute this project in accordance with the terms specified in the license.

-Thank you for choosing CityPulse to stay informed about your city's air quality and to experience the benefits of smart city living.
-We hope you find our platform and app valuable for enhancing your urban experience.
+As of now, we do not have an official license!